 In now days society people live mostly unconnected from own body and nature.
 People live unaware of the interdependency between humans and nature and this unawareness is causing the destruction of life and the planet.
 That touches me enormously, touches my dancer body and transform my work as an artist and my entire life.

 I conceive and experience the creation of art pieces, installations and the use of the voice in my works, as extensions of my dance, as a way for my dance to hold itself, as the external presences of nature passing through my body, as a nature rising.
-My work is far away from being an entertaining show, but more a manifesting presence, a ritual to be experienced.
+My work is far away from being an entertaining show, but more a manifest to be experienced.
 In live-performances, I invite the audience to be part of it actively.
 Ritual give birth to community and is an important base for my work.

 My work is deeply rooted in my experience of nature, in what I see and sense from it.
 I don’t do so much plans.
 I go to nature with trust, that everything I need is there.
 I am not just taking from nature, my aim is to create a relationship, a cycle of exchange every time, a giving and receiving continues cycle.